PostgreSQL

 Primary Keys or Columns with Uniqueness Constraints

-Contact us if you want Census to support more Sync behaviors for PostgreSQL.
+Contact us if you want Census to support more Postgres objects and/or behaviors

 Census can successfully connect to PostgreSQL instances that are using advanced networking controls including region constraints, IP address allow lists, or SSH Tunneling.
 For more information, see our Network Access Controls documentation.